 derek r. ford is an academic, teacher, artist, and organizer living in Syracuse, NY.
-He is a PhD candidate in Cultural Foundations of Education at Syracuse University, studying foundations of education, with a focus on the broad intersections of space, identity, political economy, architecture, and pedagogy.
-He currently teaches in the Social Justice Studies Program at Hobart & William Smith Colleges.
+He is a PhD candidate in Cultural Foundations of Education at Syracuse University, studying foundations of education, with a focus on the broad intersections of space, subjectivity, political economy, architecture, and pedagogy.

 Another research project examines the air conditions of education–such as the technologies and ideologies of air conditioning–and how these inform and express educational theories and architectures.